 Read on to find some necessary gym rules for everyone to have a good workout.

-A gym is a place to be when you need some peace and quiet.
-Where you tend to forget all the worries of life.
+A gym is a place to be when you need some peace, where you tend to forget all the worries of life.
 Where you just want to pump some iron into your muscles.
 A place to improve your focus…

-Whether you have been going to the gym for decades or have just started it, there are some important gym rules.
+Whether you have been going to the gym for decades or have just started, there are some important gym rules.

-Some of these would not make the workouts more fun and comfortable for you only but also for your gym fellows.
+Some of these would not make the workouts more fun and comfortable for you, but also for your gym fellows.
 Even if you work out at home with workout tutorials on your Frontier FiOS Internet, pay attention to the rules!

 No sweaty and stinky pits right in your face!
 Or emergency search missions for dumbbells.

-It may be that you are not getting optimal results because you have not been careful of the gym rules!
+It may be that you are not getting optimal results because you have not been careful with the gym rules!

 Treat your gym right and don’t mess up the muscle karma.